 - Help your teen choose healthy foods .
 By eating a wide variety of basic foods, your teen can get the nutrients he or she needs for normal growth.
 And he or she will be well-nourished.
 Help your teen choose healthy snacks, make wise food choices at fast food restaurants, and not skip meals, especially breakfast.
 Make a point to eat as many meals together at home as possible.
 A regular mealtime gives you and your family a chance to talk and relax together.
 It also helps you and your child to have a positive relationship with food.
 For more information, see the topic Healthy Eating for Children .

 - Offer strategies to avoid tobacco, drugs, and alcohol .
 Set firm, fair, and consistent limits for your child.
 Help him or her understand the immediate and long-lasting results of substance use, such as falling grades and poor health during adulthood.
 Practice how to respond when a harmful substance is offered, such as simply stating "No, thanks" and moving on to another subject.
-If you believe your teenager is using drugs or alcohol, it is important to talk about it.
+If you believe your teenager is using drugs, tobacco, or alcohol, it is important to talk about it.
 Discuss how he or she gets the alcohol, tobacco, or drugs and in what kind of setting it is used.
 Seek advice from a doctor if the behavior continues.
 For more information, see: